 - 1. AUTHORISE the Mayor and Chief Executive Officer (CEO) to sign the attached Licence Agreement and affix the Town's Common Seal (if required); - 2.
-INSTRUCTS the CEO to: - a. update POL/111 (Civic Centre Hall Hire Policy) to include the Anderson Pavilion; - b.
-Include the hire fees for the Anderson Pavilion for Council's consideration as part of the 2024/2025 budget; and - c.
+APPROVES the attached revised POL/111 (Civic Centre Hall and Anderson Pavilion Hire Policy) that incorporates the Anderson Pavilion; - 3.
+INSTRUCTS the CEO to:

+- a.
+Include the hire fees for the Anderson Pavilion for Council's consideration as part of the 2024/2025 budget; and - b.
 Not commence public hire for the Anderson Pavilion until points 2(a) and 2(b) are completed.